 This is an acronym for “search engine optimization” which should be considered beginning with the development of the website.”
 SEO includes processes and methods used to increase site rankings on search engines like Google and Bing to maximize user traffic to the site.
 This is evaluated by the frequency that search results return the site on an internet search engine.
 SEM (search engine marketing) is a type of online marketing designed to drive traffic to a specific website to optimize its ranking.
 Often this includes, but is not limited to, paying for the site to appear in search engine results.

-These terms refer to a company’s website, its accessibility, and their strategy to drive third party traffic to it.
+These terms refer to a company’s website, its accessibility, and their strategy to drive third-party traffic to it.
 Effectively utilizing SEO and SEM can drastically improve a company’s exposure to its target market; thereby accumulating valuable information about their consumers.
-Thanks to the innovation of technology, there is also a low cost method to drive website traffic: social media.
+Thanks to the innovation of technology, there is also a low-cost method to drive website traffic: social media.

 Social media consists of various online communities that share information, communicate ideas and personal messages, and engage with others.
 Users can share blog articles, photos, life events, video, and more with other users.
 This form of social sharing strengthens relationships and networking among colleagues, friends, and family.
-At this moment in time, the most important social media platforms include Facebook, Instagram, LinkedIn, Pinterest, Quora and Twitter.
+At this moment in time, the most important social media platforms include Facebook, Instagram, LinkedIn, Pinterest, Quora, and Twitter.

 As social media has grown, it has drastically changed how businesses can gain exposure and interact with their consumers.
 By strategically setting up a foundation to connect and respond to consumers, startups can increase their credibility and improve consumers’ confidence in their brand.
 It is important for concept stage companies to consider a social media strategy as they develop and make sure appropriate handles and usernames are available.

 A name is only half of a brand’s identity.
-A logo is the symbol that represent a company or its products or services.
+A logo is a symbol that represents a company or its products or services.
 It may also be a motto or identifying statement related to a company.
 Effective logos cause consumers to think of the business that is being represented immediately.
 Famous logos recognized around the world include Mickey Mouse from Disney, the “Golden Arches,” a.k.a the giant M from McDonalds, and the apple from Apple.
 Think of the phrase “an image is worth a thousand words.”
 Use that to begin designing a logo that will faithfully represent your startup.

 Tip: Great logos should be versatile.
 They should not only look good in their original color, but should be able to be converted to black, white, grey, or any other color.
 This gives brands flexibility when advertising and marketing.